lcsgborges/Trabalho-SOE-2025.2/modelo/README.md

 t24v1 means temperature - 24 - version 1.
 It means this model uses precisely 24 inputs, outputs 24 predictions and
 is the first version.
 To load a model and gather a prediction, we have planned to construct a proper loader.

+Creating new models and stuff will demand you to alter the trainingscript.
+Very fun!